Tool Point

 2. Enter your weight in kilograms (kg).

-4. Your BMI and BMI category will be displayed below.
+4. Your BMI score and category will be displayed instantly.

 Note: BMI is a screening tool and does not diagnose body fat or health.
 Consult a healthcare professional for personalized advice.

-• ⚡ Instant Calculations - Get your BMI result in real-time with no delays.
+• ⚡ Instant Results - Get your BMI calculation in seconds with our easy-to-use tool.

-• 📱 Mobile-Friendly Design - Our tool is fully optimized for use on any device, anytime, anywhere.
+• 📱 Mobile-Friendly - Calculate your BMI on any device, anywhere.

-• 🔒 Privacy Guaranteed - We don’t store your personal data, ensuring full privacy while using the tool.
+• 🔒 Privacy Guaranteed - We don't store your personal data - your calculations remain private.

 • What is BMI?
 BMI (Body Mass Index) is a number calculated from your height and weight.
 It is used to assess whether you are underweight, normal weight, overweight, or obese.